Project Information

 Pattern 4: Gardens as Healing Spaces

 "Grandmother's hands taught mine to read the soil"âgardens are where families process difficult histories and find peace.
-Nearly everyone (49 out of 54) mentioned learning from elders in gardens.
+Nearly all participants (45 out of 49) mentioned learning from elders in gardens.
 These spaces help transform painful memories into useful wisdom about survival and growth.

 Common Plants Across Communities